Lifestyle

 • Chart Your Progress: Keeping track of your improvements can be a phenomenal motivator.
 Aim to set clear, achievable goals using the SMART criteria.

 • Find Your Fun: Discover a workout or sport that resonates with you, making the journey enjoyable.
-Explore our curated list of sports activities perfect for healthy ageing!

 Diet adjustments